Hemasai1344/foodinfo/README.md

 # foodinfo
-Identification of additives and preservatives in packaged foods using python and image processing Food is an essential element for all living organisms.
+Identification of additives and preservatives in packaged foods using python and image processing, Food is an essential element for all living organisms.
 Processed foods have a very limited life, in order to preserve them for a longer time and to have good flavor, texture, and taste, food additives and preservatives are used.
 This study is taken to investigate the effects of